 The Funds seek to minimise liquidity concerns related to Collective Investment Schemes in which they invest by ensuring that all collectives held are approved by the ACD.
-This approval process ensures that the collective is invested in readily realisable securities, and limits holdings in collectives with lower levels of liquidity to ensure adequate liquidity within the Funds as a whole.
+This approval process ensures that the Collective Investment Scheme is invested in readily realisable securities, and limits holdings in Collective Investment Schemes with lower levels of liquidity to ensure adequate liquidity within the Funds as a whole.